 Also, I’ve noticed that they’ll hide John chapter 6.
 If they do talk about John 6, they’ll cleverly skirt around the apostles teaching of this chapter.
 They’ll just quote one or two verses in an ambiguous way – verses like “will you leave me also” (John 6:67).
 Then, they’ll use this verse and talk about how important it is to follow Jesus.
 They won’t want to look at the reason why Jesus’ own disciples left Him is because He said you need to eat my flesh and drink my blood (see John 6: 53-66).
 At this point, they will have moved on with their entertaining show so as to conceal the true meaning of this passage.

 Another emotionally charged word false prophets will focus on is “tradition.”
-They’ll keep saying: “we don’t need to follow old tradition”, or “we don’t need to go through the motions.” (to see a refutation of the idea “we don’t need to go through the motions” click here).
+They’ll keep saying: “we don’t need to follow old tradition”, or “we don’t need to go through the motions.” (see here).
 Of course, we see that in the Bible, the word tradition is a positive word when it comes from a good source as according to Paul (see 2 Thessalonians 2:15, 1 Corinthians 11:2).

 1 John 4:1 talks about false prophets and that you should “test every spirit.”
-In other words, don’t just gleefully nod your head in approval of arousing words you hear.
-But this is precisely what modern day false prophets do to their audience.
+In other words, don’t just gleefully nod your head in approval of arousing words you hear – test to see if what they are saying matches up with the Bible.

 False prophets will make their audience think mainly via emotions.
 This is how children think.
 When you think more based on feelings, your easy prey to be duped by cunning emotional language.
 When you think via emotions, you’ll be pulled in so many directions you’ll become overly confused.
 Paul gives us a hint of this as he is teaching the Ephesian church about being centered in “the body of Christ” and “the church” if you are not then,